 4. Surgery is most often used to remove adrenal tumors, as they are usually larger.
-Only experienced veterinary surgeons, should do this surgery.
+Only experienced veterinary surgeons should do this surgery.

 Vetoryl is an adrenosuppressant.
 The British have encouraging reports on its safety and effectiveness.

-What happens if Cushings is left untreated?
+What happens if Cushing’s is left untreated?

-As mentioned, there is no cure for Cushings, but depending on the age and general health of your dog, it can be managed.
-If left untreated, your dog may develop diabetes, hypertension, seizures, congestive heart failure, blood clots, pancreatitis, liver and/or kidney failure.
+Although there is no cure for Cushing’s, depending on your dog’s age and general health, you can manage the disease.
+If left untreated, your dog may develop diabetes, hypertension, seizures, congestive heart failure, blood clots, pancreatitis, liver, and kidney failure.

-Bottom line: Cushings Disease is serious.
-Considering the age and general health of your dog, as well as progression of the disease, plus sufficient research and talking not only to your veterinarian, but getting a second opinion, will aid you in making a responsible decision as to what you consider the best treatment for your pet.
+Cushing’s Disease is serious.
+Consider the age and general health of your dog, as well as the progression of the disease, plus sufficient research and consultation with your vet will help you make a responsible decision as you consider the best treatment for your pet.

 Knowing there is no cure, you need to focus on providing your dog with the best quality of life for whatever time you have left together.